Filter

 Best Practice in Road Safety Mass Media Campaigns: A Literature Review

-Adelaide: Centre for Automotive Safety Research University of Adelaide (2010), vi, 49 pp.
+Adelaide: University of Adelaide, Centre for Automotive Safety Research (2010), vi, 49 pp.

 "This report provides a timely review of what is currently known about road safety advertising design and evaluation.
 Australian and international advertising literature published from 2001 to 2009 was reviewed to determine best practice for road safety mass media campaigns in South Australia.
 Inste